ktor-doc-jp/ktor-doc-jp/pages/features/static-content.md

     }
 ```

-The example above tells `ktor` that any request to the URI `/static` is to be treated as static content.
+The example the above tells `ktor` that any request to the URI `/static` is to be treated as static content.
 The `files("css")` defines the folder under which these files
  are located - anything that is in the folder `css` will be served.
-In essence this means that a request such as
+In essence, this means that a request such as

 **/static/styles.css** will serve the file **css/styles.css**.

-In addition to folders, we can also include specific files using `file`, which can optionally take a second parameter that maps to the actual physical filename, if different.
+In addition to folders, we can also include specific files using `file`, which can optionally take a second parameter that maps to the actual physical filename, if it is different.

 ```kotlin